Automating NIS2 Compliance in Kubernetes with Kyverno: A Practical Guide

 Let us make this more concrete through an example.
 Say you work for a healthcare provider.
 A core process of your organization is to keep patient journals to ensure high-quality care.
 Your patient journals are stored using an application, which is hosted by a Kubernetes-based application platform.

 Let us now apply risk management.
 Your CISO (Chief Information Security Officer) opens up ISO 27005:2022 and reads that one threat is “equipment malfunction”.
-He gathers a team of experts to brainstorm.
+The CISO gathers a team of experts to brainstorm.
 Your organization realizes that there is a risk for the patient journal system to go down, due to a server failure.
 This is a core process of your organization, so your CISO assesses the severity is high.
 Next, your CISO with the team of experts will consider measures to take to reduce the risk:

-• The chief of staff is tasked with implementing a method for manual journaling, so the organization can tolerate a downtime of the patient journaling application of two hours.
+The chief of staff is tasked with implementing a method for manual journaling, so the organization can tolerate a downtime of the patient journaling application of two hours.

-• The application team is tasked with running their application replicated across at least two servers.
+The application team is tasked with running their application replicated across at least two servers.

 This is where platform engineering comes in.
 If you already operate a Kubernetes-based application platform, the effort required to replicate the application on two servers is significantly lower.

+This sounds simple enough, but how do you make sure that application teams won’t forget to replicate?
 Guardrails!
 You use guardrails to warn (or deny) application developers from deploying an application with a single replica.
 In other words, you make it easy for them to do the right thing.
 This is where Kyverno, a Kubernetes-native policy engine comes into play.

 How Kyverno Addresses NIS2 Requirements

-Kyverno allows you to enforce guardrails as policies in a declarative way.
+Kyverno, created by Nirmata, allows you to enforce guardrails as policies in a declarative way.
 For instance, you can create a Kyverno policy that checks if a Deployment specifies at least two replicas.
 If an application developer tries to deploy an application with only one replica, Kyverno can either warn them during the deployment process or block the deployment altogether until the requirement is met.

 Here’s a simple example of such a Kyverno policy: